Canonical Decompositions of 3-Connected Graphs: Understanding nestedness through connectivity

 \begin{eg} In a 3-connected graph~$G$, every strong and nontrivial tri-separation $(A,B)$ with $G[A\sm B]$ connected and $G[B\sm A]$ disconnected is totally nested. \end{eg} \begin{proof}[Proof of \autoref{always_nested}] Note first that $E(A\sm B,B\sm A)$ is empty since $G$ is 3-connected.
 Hence it suffices to find three internally disjoint paths between any pair of vertices in the separator $A\cap B$ avoiding the third vertex, by criterion~(:) and \autoref{is_nested}.
 By assumption, \mbox{$G\sm (A\cap B)$} has at least three components, and each component has neighbourhood equal to $A\cap B$ since $G$ is 3-connected.
 Thus we find three internally disjoint paths for each pair of vertices in $A\cap B$ through these components. \end{proof}

 \begin{lem} Let $G$ be a 3-connected graph, and $X$ a set of three vertices in~$G$ such that $G\sm X$ has at least three components.
 Let $K$ be a component of $G\sm X$, let $A:=V(K)\cup X$ and let $B:=V(G\sm K)$.
 We denote by $(A',B')$ the reduction of the 3-separation $(A,B)$.
-Then the following assertions hold: \begin{enumerate} \item $B'=B$ and $(A',B')\le (A,B)$; \item $(A',B')$ is half-connected and strong. \item If $(A',B')$ is nontrivial, then it is totally nested. \item $(A',B')$ is nontrivial if and only if two vertices in~$X$ are adjacent or $|K|\ge 2$. \end{enumerate} \end{lem} \begin{proof} (1).~Since $G[B]$ has minimum degree two, we deduce that $B'=B$, and so $(A',B')\le (A,B)$.
+Then the following assertions hold: \begin{enumerate} \item $B'=B$ and $(A',B')\le (A,B)$; \item $(A',B')$ is half-connected and strong. \item If $(A',B')$ is nontrivial, then it is totally nested. \item $(A',B')$ is nontrivial if and only if two vertices in~$X$ are adjacent or $|K|\ge 2$. \end{enumerate} \end{lem} \begin{proof} (1).~Since every vertex in $X$ has at least one neighbour in every component of $G\sm X$ and since $B$ includes the vertex-sets of at least two such components, the graph~$G[B]$ has minimum degree~$\ge 2$.
+From this, we deduce that $B'=B$, and so $(A',B')\le (A,B)$.

 (2).~Since the vertex set of the component $K$ is equal to $A'\sm B'$, the tri-separation $(A',B')$ is half-connected.
 To see that $(A',B')$ is strong, let $v$ be a vertex in the separator $A'\cap B'$.
 As $(A',B')$ is a tri-separation, $v$ has two neighbours in~$A'$.
 Furthermore, $v$ has two neighbours in $B\sm A$, one in each component by 3-connectivity.
 Note that $B\sm A\se B'\sm A'$.
 So $v$ has at least four neighbours.